ArenKDesai/Aren-s-Notes/operating systems 2.md

 We have a few abstractions; let's figure out how they change our OS methods.
 `fork` is now going to increase the reference count of each open file's file descriptor. `close` decrements the reference count, and we flush the file's data to the disk.
+Unfortunately, writers have high latency.
+This means it's imp